oasis-tcs/odata-specs/odata-url-conventions/temp/odata-v4.01-os-part2-url-conventions-raw.md

-To access properties of derived types, the property name MUST be prefixed with the qualified name of the derived type on which the property is defined, followed by a forward slash (`/`), see [addressing derived types](#sec_AddressingDerivedTypes).
+To access properties of derived types, the property name MUST be prefixed with the qualified name of the derived type on which the property is defined, followed by a forward slash (`/`), see [addressing derived types](#AddressingDerivedTypes).
 If the current instance is not of the specified derived type, the path expression returns `null`.

 If the property or navigation property is not defined for the type of the resource and that type supports dynamic properties or navigation